 Introduction:

 Content analysis has always been one of the key methods in communication research.
 However, with the advent of web 3.0, the data sources for communication and political content analysis has exponentially grown in volume and complexity.
-The advances in computational methods, such as dictionary analysis or supervised machine learning, allow researcher to process vast quantities of text.
-Such methods have become more convinient to use with the increased availability and ease-of-use of softwares such as Quanteda (Benoit et al., 2018), NLTK (Loper & Bird, 2002), caRet(Kuhn, 2008) and SciKitLearn(Pedregosa et al., 2011).
+The advances in computational methods, such as supervised machine learning, allow researcher to process vast quantities of text.

-Yet, communication rarely happens via single modality in legacy and contemporary communication channels.
-For example, one of the key political actors in Europe, the European Union has increased its Twitter communication almost 4-folds in the last decade where more than 40% of the messages contain at lease one embedded image (Özdemir & Rauh, 2022).
-Dictionary based and SL methods, unfortunately, have a hard time incorporating multi-modality into the analysis.
+Yet, communication rarely happens via a single modality in legacy and contemporary communication channels.
+For example, one of the key political actors in Europe, the European Union has increased its Twitter communication almost 4-folds in the last decade where more than 40% of the messages contain at lease one embedded image (Anonymized 2022).
+Dictionary based and shallow learning (SL) methods, unfortunately, have a hard time incorporating multi-modality into the analysis.

-Deep learning (DL) brings the possiblity to extend content analysis inquiries to multi-modal materials.
+Deep learning (DL) brings the possiblity to extend content analysis to multi-modal materials.
 Previous studies have demonstrated the flexibility of embeddings to analyze multimodel data (K. Li et al., 2022; Niu et al., 2019; Tseng et al., 2021).
-With the advent of DL, it is now possible to include more than one modality into the analysis.

 In this paper, we evaluate the feasibility of using multi-modal DL embeddings to classify political messages where the message is delivered with a combination of visual and textual modalities in a computational experiment.
-We utilize series of SL models and multi-modal DL embedding to classify manually annotated tweets from EU executives.
+We build a series of unimodal SL models and multi-modal DL embedding-based models to classify manually annotated tweets from EU executives.
 We then compare the classification performance of these models.
-Our results indicate [...].
+Our results indicate that multimodal signals are tricky to catch in a way that is meaningful to a classifier.
 Finally, we conclude with some recommendations for researchers who would like to use multi-modal data in automated content analysis.

 Research design and data:

-We use 898 tweets from the EU executive accounts sent out between December 1st 2019 and July 31st 2020.
+We use manually annotated 898 tweets from the EU executive accounts sent out between December 1st 2019 and July 31st 2020.
 We focus on these tweets in our experiment specifically because they deliver their message by combining text and images or supplemented the textual message with imagery.
 Examples of them is presented in Figure 1.
-The tweets are manually annotated as a part of the project Trondheim Analytica (Özdemir, Graneng, de Wilde, forthcoming).
-The orginal dataset is composed of all tweets from the 117 verified accounts of EU executives which includes commissioners, director generals, institutions and agencies responsible for policy making and implementation at the EU level.
-Tweets were manually coded as a whole based on whether the content of the tweet provide an update and information on political operations, policies, programs, and reports published by the EU, its institutions, or its bureaucrats in binary format.
-Overall there are 447 tweets that contain such message (code:1) and 379 tweets that do not (code:0).
-To ensure the data quality, three rounds of intercoder reliability tests were conducted between coders before coding the full sample.
-The first two rounds showed insufficient reliability scores, but after intensive training and discussion among coders, we reached sufficient reliability scores across all coding categories (Krippendorf α >.8).
+Tweets were manually coded as a whole based on whether it provides an update and information on political operations, policies, programs, and reports published by the EU executive institutions and bureaucrats.
+Overall there are 479 tweets that contain such message (code:1) and 419 tweets that do not (code:0).
+To ensure the data quality, three rounds of intercoder reliability tests were conducted between coders before coding the full sample(Krippendorf’s α >.8).

 Figure 1: Example tweets